mobluse/xscreensaver/README.md

 **$ xscreensaver-demo**
 or run it from start menu: Preferences/Screensaver
 Look up your screensavers and preview.
 It doesn't work to just run the screensaver program because it then uses an invisible screen.

+## Screensaver Temperature
+It shows the CPU-temperature and it is red when increasing, green when unchanged, and blue when sinking, compared to the last second.